drachtio/drachtio-siprec-recording-server/README.md

 ## Interoperability
 This application has been tested with the following SIPREC clients:
 * Ribbon SBC 5200 (tested with Freeswitch back-end media server)
-* OpenSIPS (tested with rtpengine back-end media server)
+* OpenSIPS (tested with rtpengine and Freeswitch back-end media servers)
 * Cisco Unified Border element (tested with rtpengine back-end media server)
 ## Test